Tobi-id11/Emergency_awesome/README.md

 # 📊 Emergency Awesome Statistic project

 This project conveys an analysis of the Emergency Awesome YouTube channel.
-Using the YouTube Data API,PostgreSQL for data storage and Streamlit for querying the data and creating a web page for the users to interact with the data.
+Using the YouTube Data API, PostgreSQL for data storage and Streamlit for querying the data and creating a web page for the users to interact with the data.
 This project allows users to understand the engagement and performance of the YouTube channel.

 ## Features